metabase/metabase/docs/operations-guide/running-metabase-on-docker.md

 ```

 Keep in mind that Metabase will be connecting from _within_ your Docker container, so make sure that either: a) you're using a fully qualified hostname, or b) that you've set a proper entry in your container's `/etc/hosts file`.

+### Running the JAR in production

+If you need to run the JAR in production, you should run Metabase as a service.
+Running Metabase as a service will:

+- Make sure Metabase runs automatically (and stay running).
+- Allow you to run Metabase with an unprivileged user (which is good for security).

+See an example of how to run Metabase as a service: [Running Metabase on Debian](running-metabase-on-debian).

 ## Migrating to a production installation